projectcalico/calico/getting-started/windows-calico/quickstart.md

 - Remote access to the Windows node via Remote Desktop Protocol (RDP) or Windows Remote Management (WinRM)
 - Additionally, for EKS:
     - The VPC controllers must be installed be installed to run Windows pods.
     - The Windows instance role must have access to `secrets` in the kube-system namespace.
+For EKS, see the documention on {% include open-new-window.html text='mapping IAM users and roles to groups' url='https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html' %}.

 **Linux control node requirements**
 - Installed with {{site.prodname}} v3.12+